To these I turn, in these I trust;

 Quail from your downward darting kiss.

-We are busy working to bring Siegfried Sassoon's "The Kiss" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "The Kiss" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Kiss" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.